izznatsir/kyu/README.md

 # kyu

-A SQLite migration manager and query builder for JavaScript runtimes.
+A SQLite migration tool and query builder for JavaScript runtimes.

 ## Goals